Insider: Teachers Carry Guns and Make Arrests

 Failed Efforts Have Not Discouraged NC Lawmakers

 The new School Security Act of 2019 is not North Carolina’s first effort to arm the state’s teachers.
 Attempted legislative efforts in the past to put more guns in North Carolina schools have ultimately all failed.
-In fact, a similar bill was introduced earlier this year that was denied.
+In fact, a deny of a similar stated bill earlier this year happened.
 The main difference between the School Security Act of 2019 and the failed bill is that the old proposal did not include a pay raise as an incentive for teachers.
 State leaders are hoping that this new monetary incentive will help it pass through with success.